Your search did not match any results.

 In addition to the Oracle Machine Learning algorithms, the Autonomous Database provides an extensive library of analytic and statistical SQL functions.
 Additionally, insights and predictions discovered in the Autonomous Database can be further investigated, analyzed and included in Oracle Analytics Cloud dashboards and other BI tools and Applications.

-You can provision a License-included version of ADB, or you can provision a BYOL instance.
+You can provision a License-included version of ADB, or you can provision a Bring-Your-Own-License (BYOL) instance.
 If you wish to use BYOL, then you must apply current database licenses to your ADB service.
 The BYOL requirements are described on ADB's pricing page Note: For BYOL, it is possible to seamlessly transition from 16 or fewer OCPUs to greater than 16 OCPUs.
 The only requirement is that the your BYOL must include RAC when scaling beyond 16 OCPUs.
 Click here for more information.

 Yes.
 The only requirement is that your BYOL must include RAC when scaling beyond 16 OCPUs.
 Click here for more information.